mgrouchy/mikegrouchy.com/content/blog/2014/06/unblock-out-of-region-content-with-digital-ocean-and-sshuttle.md

 !["Select Droplet Image"](/static/images/2014/digital-ocean-select-image.png)
 Next you want to choose the SSH keys to use, if you have [set them up](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
 If you don't have ssh keys set up and you don't want to use them.
-That is okay, after you create the droplet digital ocean will email you a root password to the email you signed up with.
+That is okay, after you create the droplet [Digital Ocean](https://www.digitalocean.com/?refcode=b0a3d514963a) will email you a root password to the email you signed up with.
 It is recommended you change this root password by sshing into your droplet with the current root password and [changing it](https://www.digitalocean.com/community/questions/can-i-change-root-password).
 !["Choose SSH Keys and Create"](/static/images/2014/digital-ocean-ssh-create.png)